 Cervical cancer is the fourth most common cancer in women world-wide.
-If cervical cancer is caught at its earliest stage the chance of survival is about 93% and it goes down to 15% for the latest stages.
+If cervical cancer is caught at its earliest stage, the chance of survival is about 93%.
+This survival rate decreases significantly to around 15% for the most advanced stages.

-Current diagnostic methods, which include cytological screening, HPV testing and liquid biopsy led to a decline in cervical cancer but many cases are still missed.
-Cancer trends have risen even in countries that have high-quality cervical screening programs (Flores & Marrero, 2014).
-HPV screening as well as evidence of low grade premalignant changes in cytology are not sufficient to indicate malignant transformation.
-Robust markers are needed to detect early malignant transformation.
+Current diagnostic methods, including cytological screening, HPV testing, and liquid biopsy, have led to a decrease in cervical cancer, but many cases are still overlooked.
+Remarkably, cancer trends have seen an uptick even in countries with high-quality cervical screening programs (Flores & Marrero, 2014).
+HPV screening and evidence of low-grade premalignant changes in cytology are not sufficient indicators of malignant transformation.
+Therefore, robust markers are needed to detect early malignant transformation.

-The main challenge is that at an early stage only few malignant cells might be hiding in the cervix as cancer evolves long before they exhibit clear cytological and clinical symptoms.
+The main challenge is that in the early stages of the disease, only a few malignant cells might be present in the cervix.
+The insidious nature of cancer means that it evolves long before clear cytological and clinical symptoms become apparent.

 In response to this, HKG Epitherapeutics LTD, a CLIA-certified (CLIA number: 99D2281144) and CAP accredited laboratory, has developed and is performing epiCervix, a test designed to advance cervical cancer diagnosis.
 This test utilizes DNA methylation analysis which may improve risk stratification in cervical screening.
 Our pan-epigenomic approach has identified new methylation markers that can detect cervical intraepithelial neoplasia (CIN) and cervical cancer in its earliest stages.
 We have shortlisted a bigenic marker set with significant correlation between methylation levels and disease progression.